balaji1974/python-and-machinelearning/03 - Machine Learning Basics/README.md

 All experiments should be conducted on different portions of your data.

+Training data set:
-Training data set -> Use this set for model training, 70–80% of your data is the standard.
+Use this set for model training, 70–80% of your data is the standard.
 Validation/development data set -> Use this set for model tuning, 10–15% of your data is the standard.

+Test data set:
-Test data set -> Use this set for model testing and comparison, 10–15% of your data is the standard.
+Use this set for model testing and comparison,
+10–15% of your data is the standard.
 These amounts can fluctuate slightly, depending on your problem and the data you have.

 Poor performance on training data means the model hasn’t learned properly.
-Try a different model,
-improve the existing one, collect more data, collect better data.
+Try a different model, improve the existing one, collect more data, collect better data.

 Poor performance on test data means your model doesn’t generalise well.
 Your model may be overfitting the training data.
 Use a simpler model or collect more data.